jessicarush/react-notes/nextjs_server_actions.md

 }
 ```

-`prevState` contains the state passed from the `useFormState` hook.
+`prevState` contains the state passed from the `useActionState` hook.
 We won't be using it in this example, but it's a required prop.

 Next, change the Zod `parse()` function to `safeParse()`.
 This will return an object containing either a `success` or `error` field.
 This will help handle validation more gracefully without having put this logic inside the try/catch block.
 If the parse is successful, we can then get our individual fields from `.data`: